Make way: It's Mary Louise Lee's turn | John Moore

-Vintage Theatre Artistic Director Bernie Cardell did not intend to make a statement when he cast Mary Louise Lee as one of the first Black actors ever to play the iconic role of Momma Rose in the classic 1959 Broadway musical “Gypsy.”
+Vintage Theatre Artistic Director Bernie Cardell did not set out to make a statement when he cast Mary Louise Lee as one of the first Black actors ever to play the iconic role of Momma Rose in the classic 1959 Broadway musical “Gypsy.”

 But he made one anyway.